AdamKniec/country-select-react/README.md

 ## Features
 - Browsing the list view with basic data about each of the countries
 - Switching between the dark mode and light mode
+- Getting basic and more detailed info about each of the countries
+- Accessing the detail view by clicking the particular country or by url modification
+- Ability to browse the app on every device and every screen size
+- Quickly switch to a border country from the selected countrie's detail view just by clicking the button
 ## Tech Stack
+- SCSS
+- Styled Components
+- React
+- Fetch API
+I considered using Redux to manage the state, however this App is rather small and I will probably not add new features in the future so that's why I decided to use just React with component level state :) Further commits on this app will be mostyl related to refactoring.
+## toDo
+- Refactoring
+- Adding tests
+- Adding prop types